mapbender/mapbender-starter/README.md

 * xml
 * sqlite3
 * ldap

+:warning: The composer lock file is compatible with PHP 8.2 through PHP 8.4.
+When using PHP 8.1, make sure to execute `bin/composer update` to ensure compatibility.

 You may have to install and enable further extensions at your own discretion if you want to use specific database systems.